 About this event:

 Come join us for our Fall Membership Paddle on the Mighty Metro Hooch.
-We will meet at noon on Sunday October 18, 2020.
-Due to the Coronavirus Pandemic we will not be serving pizza this year.
-We will meet at Power’s Island and have a short meeting to cover announcements and upcoming events.
-We will then vote on officers for the upcoming year.
-After our business is taken care of we will paddle the Metro Hooch together.
+We will meet at noon on Sunday October 18, 2020, at Power’s Island and have a short meeting to cover announcements and upcoming events.
+Pizza will be served by two people wearing masks and gloves for those who would like to participate.
+We will vote on officers for the upcoming year and then paddle the Metro Hooch together.
 Please note that we will be monitoring the COVID-19 situation in Metro Atlanta and will follow their guidelines and policies on group size (see below for GCA’s full Statement on COVID-19 and participant responsibility for risk).

 We will comply with social distancing recommendations: we will wear masks during the meeting and we will keep appropriate distance between people.
 For shuttles we will also wear masks, use trucks when possible for shuttling or leave windows open for ventilation.

 In spite of our efforts to operate safely we cannot guarantee that there is no risk involved.
 We ask our members to be responsible.
 If you are running a fever, have other signs or symptoms of COVID-19, or suspect that you have been exposed to COVID-19, please do not attend this event.

 We hope you will be able to join us!